 Imagine Star Wars without Darth Vader, the Three Musketeers without Count Richelieu or the Hobbit without Smaug.
-That’s right.
+It’s hard, isn’t it?
 Without a good villain an adventure struggles.
 Here are some tips on creating great villains quickly.

 The two word villain

 Remember the article on creating memorable characters with one word?
 Since our villain is going to be the most important character in the story after the hero we’ll go big.
 We’ll create them with two whole words.
 Today’s villain will be an evil space captain, so let’s start making her more interesting by choosing some adjectives.